oracle-livelabs/security/data-safe/cli/cli.md

 ## Task 3: Gather information to build your CLI commands

+In this task, you identify the commands and values that are required for the next task.

 1. To find your compartment OCID, from the navigation menu in Oracle Cloud Infrastructure, select **Identity & Security**, and then on the right under **Identity**, click **Compartments**.
 Click the name of your compartment.
 On the **Compartment Information** tab, click **Copy** next to **OCID**.
 Paste the OCID into a temporary text file.
 Modify the text as follows to define a variable called `compartment_id`:

     ```text